vlandham/vlandham.github.com/_posts/2018-03-23-altair_intro.md

 Often times we are interested in visualizing an aggregation of the data, rather then just raw values.
 Altair comes equipped with a number of [aggregation and binning](https://altair-viz.github.io/user_guide/encoding.html#binning-and-aggregation) functions that can be applied to specific encoding.

-For example, we can use the `count()` aggregation to turn our facetted scatterplot into a histogram.
+For example, we can use the `count()` aggregation to turn our faceted scatterplot into a histogram.

 ```python
 alt.Chart(cars).mark_bar().encode(